-- The first-ever demolition of a gaseous diffusion plant in Tennessee in 2016. - Completion of Idaho's Transuranic Storage Area-Retrieval Enclosure cleanup in 2017. - Early transfer of land and facility to a private developer for remediation and redevelopment in Missouri in 2017. - Final cleanup of the Hanford hazardous waste burial grounds in Washington in 2018. - Land transfer for community reuse in Ohio in 2018. - Demolition of the West Valley vitrification plant in New York in 2018. - Restarting waste disposal in 2017 at the Waste Isolation Pilot Plant in New Mexico after operations were suspended in 2014 because of an accident and radiation release.
+- Early transfer of land and facility to a private developer for remediation and redevelopment in Missouri in 2017; - Final cleanup of the Hanford hazardous waste burial grounds in Washington in 2018; - Land transfer for community reuse in Ohio in 2018; - Demolition of the West Valley vitrification plant in New York in 2018; - Restarting waste disposal in 2017 at the Waste Isolation Pilot Plant in New Mexico after operations were suspended in 2014 because of an accident and radiation release; - Cleanup and closure of more than 1,000 contaminated sites at Nevada National Security Site; transfer of 70 closed sites on and around the Tonopah Test Range to DOE Office of Legacy Management; - Removal of contaminated structures, groundwater treatment, and stormwater treatment at Santa Susana Field Lab in 2021-2022 and Lawrence Livermore National Laboratory in California; and - Closure of waste tanks, vitrification of high-level waste, and salt waste processing at the Savannah River Site in South Carolina.

 Progress continues, but substantial work remains.
-Completing the cleanup is projected to cost \$380 billion (in 2018 dollars) and take at least another 50 years, assuming that all technical, regulatory and funding challenges are overcome.
+Completing the cleanup is projected to cost between \$652 and \$887 billion (in 2022 dollars) and last through at least 2078, assuming that all technical, regulatory and funding challenges are overcome.

-Each site has its own unique environmental and regulatory challenges, but the states share the following five priority issues:
+Each site has its own unique environmental and regulatory challenges, but the states share the following five priority issues, each of which is supported by their adopted principles as noted after each issue: